prof22/mypikin-privacy-policy/README.md

 To help you track your child’s growth and milestones.

-To sync your data securely to the cloud so that your records are backed up and accessible across devices.
+To sync your data securely to the cloud so your records are backed up and accessible across devices.

 To provide personalized tips and activities for supporting child development.